 It is crucial to promote women empowerment in our partner countries because this empowerment is closely linked to economic development in the South.
 That is why, in the second phase, women participation in GTI trainings will be encouraged and favoured whenever possible, until we reach at least a 50/50 ratio of women participation in our trainings.
 In order to attract more feminine applications, information sessions in our partner institutions will be organised.
-We will ask our alumni who are now professor in the South to stimulate application of their feminine students to our GTI calls.
-Finally, through our awareness calls, we will propose to our feminine GTI alumni who are now lecturers in their home country to share their experience towards female students, in order to explain how they can combine personal and professional achievements.
+We will ask our alumni who are now professor in the South to stimulate application of their feminine GTI alumni who are now lecturers in their home country to share their experience towards female students, in order to explain how they can combine personal and professional achievements.
 It will also be important to talk to men for them to accept that their wives, daughters, sisters... perform research at a high level.
 However, we must note that we will achieve convincing results only on a long term commitment and with a close collaboration with our partner scientific institutions in the South.